tbluemel/rtf.js/README.md

 ```

 ## Tests
-Please run `npm run lint` first to make sure your code adheres to the style guide.
+Please run `npm run lint` first to make sure your code adheres to the style guide and `npm run build` to build the code to be tested

 To run the test suite run:
 ```